allan-bonadio/bbexamples/README.md

 Articulated Vertebrae
 =====================

-### cut-to-the-chase Backbone.js examples
+### minimalist Backbone.js examples

-All of the apps are in the ArticulatedVertebrae directory.
+All of these apps are in the ArticulatedVertebrae directory.
 Each BB app is a single '.html' file that runs some simple app in JavaScript, for edification or amusement.
 They should work anywhere; just make sure the three .js files are in the same directory with the same names.

 There are no other files; no .css or .sass or .mustache or any other kind of file: just JavaScript and jQuery and Underscore.js, which Backbone needs to run.
+There is no AJAX.
+If you're looking for 'Ajax Applications', really you're talking about javascript web applications, javascript enabled DHTML web pages, Web 2.0 pages, all sortof the same thing.
+And they don't need AJAX to be web applications, although 90% of the interesting ones do.

 <table>
 	<tr><th>program <th>